 PROBLEM POSSIBLE CAUSE REMEDY Rusting Stainless Steel Foreign material on surface of stainless steel Rust spots that show up on the surface of the unit are typically not signs of the base stainless steel material corroding.
 Often, they are foreign material, such as welding slag, that has collected on the surface of the unit.
 The rust spots will be located around where there has been welding.
 These areas may include the coil connections, the cold water basin near the support steel, and around field erected platforms and catwalks.
 The rust spots can be removed with a good cleaning.
 EVAPCO recommends using either Naval Jelly or a good stainless steel cleaner, such as Mother's® Wax in conjunction with a Scotch-BriteTM pad.
 Maintenance of the unit's surface should be done on a regular basis.
 Cracking Fluid Cooler Insulation Cracking paint Most of the time, it is the paint that is cracking and not the insulation.
 If the paint is degrading, it should be touched up to maintain the finish on the insulation.
 It is recommended that maintaining the finish of the insulation paint be a part of the standard maintenance program.
 If the insulation is cracking, see your local EVAPCO representative for further guidance.
-The valve won't open or close - INTEGRAL LEVEL PROBE/ RELAY IN A NEMA 4 POLY- CARBONATE ENCLOSURE 017-00182P CTRIC MAKEUP VALVE RMALLY CLOSED 120v ER REQUIRED TO OPEN Verify that water pressure is above 5psi and below 100psi.
+Electric Water Level Control Not Working The valve won't open or close INTEGRAL LEVEL PROBE/ RELAY IN A NEMA 4 POLY- CARBONATE ENCLOSURE 017-00182P ELECTRIC MAKEUP VALVE (NORMALLY CLOSED) 120, POWER REQUIRED TO OPEN Verify that water pressure is above 5psi and below 100psi.
 Verify wiring with wiring diagram.
 Check supply voltage.
 Verify that there is not a blockage in the Y-strainer.
 Confirm the probes are not dirty.
 Check red LED on circuit board.
 If it is on, the valve should be closed.
 For a 3-Probe Assembly: Simulate "Low Water Condition" - LED OFF After cleaning the probes, lift probe assembly out of the stand pipe.
 This will simulate a "low water condition".
 Check the contacts for proper position.
 The contact between "C" and "NC" should now be closed and water makeup valve should be energized (valve open).
 Simulate "High Water Condition" - LED ON Connect a jumper wire between the longest probe and the shortest probe.
 The contact between "C" and "NC" should now be open and the water makeup valve should be de-energized (valve closed).
-VALVE (N CLOSED) 1.
-VOLTAGE NATE RE PP For a 5-Probe Assembly: Simulate "Low Water Condition" After cleaning the probes, lift probe assembly out of the stand pipe.
+A 4 (AS DESIRED) NATE RE pp I HOD NC HOD HIGH ALARM For a 5-Probe Assembly: Simulate "Low Water Condition" After cleaning the probes, lift probe assembly out of the stand pipe.
 This will simulate a "low water condition".
 Check the contacts for proper position.
 Differential Contacts: C to NC - closed - Water makeup valve energized - LED = OFF High Alarm Contacts: C to NO - open - High alarm circuit de-energized - LED = OFF Low Alarm Contacts: C to NC - closed - Low alarm circuit energized - LED = OFF Simulate "High Water Condition" Connect a jumper wire between the longest probe (ground) and all other probes (high limit, high alarm, and low alarm).
 Check the contacts for proper position.
-Differential Contacts: C to NC - open - Water makeup valve de-energized - LED = ON High Alarm Contacts: C to NO - closed - High alarm circuit energized - LED = ON Low Alarm Contacts: C to NC - open - Low alarm circuit de-energized - LED = ON
+Differential Contacts: C to NC - open - Water makeup valve de-energized - LED = ON High Alarm Contacts: C to NO - closed - High alarm circuit energized - LED = ON Low Alarm Contacts: C to NC - open - Low alarm circuit de-energized - LED = ON Low Alarm Contacts: C to NC - open - Low alarm circuit de-energized - LED = ON